 - With their convenient and secure features, digital payment will ensure the security of the employees’ wages, along with the accuracy of the amount being credited.

 - Government can also eliminate tax evasion by encouraging the public to adopt digital payment methods.
-Other incentivization towards digital payment methods will definitely incline more people to make purchases through the online method.
+Other incentivization toward digital payment methods will definitely incline more people to make purchases through the online method.
 This will benefit entrepreneurs by leading more people to look towards online businesses.

 - In certain developing or under-developed areas, it is not feasible for women to travel long distances towards the suppliers or bank branches.
 Hence, digital payment methods are the savior for women entrepreneurs, who find that it is a convenient, fast, and secure method of payment.